jinnh/GSAD/README.md

 datasets.val.root # the path of testing data
 ```

-3. Modify the following terms in 'train.sh', then run 'train.sh'.
+3. Modify the following config path in 'train.sh', then run 'train.sh'.

 ```
 ## train uncertainty model